NidukaAkalanka/x-ui-english/README.md

 Precautions:

 - The script uses DNS API for certificate request
-- Use Let'sEncrypt as the CA party by default
+- Use Let'sEncrypt as the CA party by default.
+You can choose between Zerossl.com or Buypass.com
-- The certificate installation directory is the /root/cert directory
+- The certificate installation directory is the /root/ directory
 - The certificates applied for by this script are all generic domain name certificates